-If a chapter falls below total at any point in the given academic year, even if the chapter pledged to quota, it is eligible to pledge additional women to reach total.
-A chapter may not participate in COB unless they fall below campus total and/or did not pledge to quota.
+If a chapter falls below total at any point in the given academic year, even if it pledged to quota, it is eligible to pledge additional women to reach total.
+A chapter may not participate in COB unless it falls below campus total and/or did not pledge to quota.